Home Appraisal vs Home Inspection: What’s the Difference?

 What is a Home Appraisal?

+First, let’s discuss what a home appraisal is when comparing a home appraisal vs home inspection.
 A home appraisal is a process that assesses the fair market value of a home.
 A trained and licensed appraiser, that knows the local area, should be able to give an accurate assessment of the property’s worth.

 The appraiser, not only needs to provide an accurate value, but they need to be unbiased in their finding.
 To make sure this is the case, they have to provide supporting evidence, comparable sales.
 Appraisers are regulated and held to a higher standard.
 If they were to give an incorrect appraisal of a property they’ll be at risk of serious professional consequences.